gemmcomitsp/IRoverBT/README.md

 This is my first Android App made in Android Studio.

-My next step will be to set up static buttons and load the codes arbritrarily using a layout file and you can import into the app through the app rather that entering the code manually in the text boxes.
+My next step will be to set up static buttons and load the codes arbritrarily using a layout file that you can import into the app through the app rather that entering the code manually in the text boxes.

 I hope that the codes I was able to put together here can come in handy for you.